 1874 was a historic year for the nation.
 It marked the opening of the Southern Pacific Railroad, General Custer led an expedition, the patenting of barbed wire and Levi Strauss and Jacob Davis jeans.
 The QWERTY keyboard was first used by Remington typewriter.
 Mr. & Mrs. Jesse James married, and President Ulysses S. Grant’s daughter, Nellie, married at the White House.

 1874 was also a significant statewide year in Orange County history.
-We had not ceded the Los Angeles County until 1888, but their were interest groups ready to part ways from the metro city jurisdiction.
+The county had not ceded the Los Angeles County until 1888, but the interest groups were ready to part ways from the metro city jurisdiction.
 Back East, Lewis F. Moulton decided to leave home at twenty years old on a daring adventure to California.
-His future business partner, Jean Pierre Daguerre, journey to California as a French Basque sheepherder.
+His future business partner, Jean Pierre Daguerre, journeyed to California as a French Basque sheepherder.
 It was not an easy journey during those times as it required many forms of transportation.
-Lewis ventured into the west as an eager and formidable business man.
+Lewis ventured into the west as an eager and formidable businessman.

-Lewis’ rapport with California neighbors extended from San Diego all the way to San Francisco where his brother Irving resided.
+Lewis’ rapport with California neighbors extended from San Diego to San Francisco where his brother Irving Fenno Moulton resided.
 Irving provided financial advice as the President of the Bank of California.
 The brothers would maintain a life-long friendship and business partnership.

-The Mexican-American War (1846-1848) led to a new government owning all the territory lands of Arizona, California, New Mexico, Texas, Colorado, Nevada, and Utah.
-This meant Mexico ceded 55 percent of its total land.
-The 1848 Treaty of Guadalupe Hidalgo was signed by the Mexican government that ended the war and created peace between our borderlands.
+The Mexican-American War (1846-1848) led to a new government that owned all the territory lands of Arizona, California, New Mexico, Texas, Colorado, Nevada, and Utah.
+This meant that Mexico ceded 55 percent of its total land.
+The 1848 Treaty of Guadalupe Hidalgo was signed by the Mexican government.
+It ended the war and created peace between our borderlands.

 At the end of war, a new period was marked by the California Gold Rush (1848–1855).
 It began on January 24, 1848, when gold was found by James W. Marshall at Sutter’s Mill.

-Wells Fargo & Co. insured and transported this fortune to the east coast via the stagecoach.
-This mining lifestyle generally attracted, young single men set out to make their fortune.
-Some cowboys turned to this industry instead of cattle as they could potentially make more profits.
+Wells Fargo & Co. insured and transported this fortune to the east coast via stagecoach.
+This mining lifestyle generally attracted young, single men set out to make their fortune.
+Some cowboys turned to this industry instead of cattle as they could potentially earn higher profits.

 The stagecoach industry grew due to the need to secure gold.
 A team would ride “shotgun” with an armed passenger to fight off bandits.